Settling the Complexity of Arrow-Debreu Markets under Leontief and PLC Utilities, using the Classes FIXP and \Exists-R: Multivariate Polynomials to Leontief Exchange Market

-In this section, we show implementation of three devices to be used in the submarket for {\bf (QD.)} relation.
+{\bf Submarkets for the devices.} In this section, we show implementation of three devices to be used in the submarket for $(QD.)$ relation.

 {\bf Converter (Conv($q$)):} The net consumption of this device is one unit of good $G_1$, whose price is $p$, and the net endowment is $p/q$ units of good $G_2$, whose price is $q$.
 Table \ref{tab.conv} and Figure \ref{fig.conv} illustrate the implementation.
-In the figure tuple on edges represent {\em (amount, price)} of the corresponding good shown in circle.
+In the figure tuple on edges represent {\em (amount, price)} of the goods whose number is shown in circle.
 Table \ref{tab.conv} has two parts: Part 1 describes the market and Part 2 enforces linear relations among prices using the submarkets described in Sections \ref{sec.eq} and \ref{sec.lin}.

 There are two agents $A_1$ and $A_2$, and three goods $G_1, G_2$ and $G_3$.
 The endowment of $A_1$ is $H$ units of $G_2$, whose price is set to $q$.
 Recall that $H$ is a constant defined in Section \ref{sec.scale}. $A_1$ likes to consume $G_1$ and $G_3$ in the ratio of 1:1.
 The net consumption of this device, i.e., one unit of $G_1$ at price $p$, is consumed by $A_1$.
 Agent $A_2$'s endowment is one unit of $G_3$, whose price is set to $Hq - p$. $A_2$ wants to consume $G_2$, whose price is $q$.
 Hence, it consumes $H - p/q$ units of $G_2$ (observe that there is no need to perform the division involved in $p/q$ explicitly).
 The remaining $p/q$ units of $G_2$ form the net endowment of the device, as required.